Writing Assembler for Sega Genesis #1

 https://gitlab.com/demensdeum/assembly-playground

-In this article I will describe the IDE configuration process, writing the first Hello World assembler x86_64 for Ubuntu Linux operating system.
+In this note I will describe the process of setting up the IDE, writing the first Hello World in x86_64 assembler for the Ubuntu Linux operating system.

 section .text